learnwithparam/website/content/blog/refactoring-the-book-search-app-and-separate-components/index.md

 https://codesandbox.io/s/rl20opm2l4

 Thats it folks, we have successfully split all our components.
-We can optimize it further by moving around states.
+We can explore further with this app through

-It can be further explored about

-- how to manage state and
+- Creating books detail page using react router
-- Different ways to manage state (custom hooks, useReducer)
+- Revisiting state management
-- why we are managing all state in App.js instead of the components itself in more detail
+- Styling the page with Emotion (styled components)
+- Lazy loading components and pages
+- Testing the app using jest and other kids

 Checkout the codebase for this part 3 [here](https://github.com/learnwithparam/books-series-react-hooks/commit/e08570665b6954f30054ca6c4b3a09b15323ff12) and the whole series codebase can be referred [here](https://github.com/learnwithparam/books-series-react-hooks).